 Pre-qualifying for a loan means that the lender has done a soft hit to your credit.
 That means that lender has looked at your information, but hasn’t done anything that would impact your credit score.
 The lender took a quick look at your information and believes that you may qualify for a loan with them.
 However, this does not guarantee your approval.
 When you fill out an application and the lender does a hard pull of your credit, you may be denied.
 A hard pull it a hit to your credit and requires your authorization.
 The lender is able to see everything on your credit report.
 At times, you may receive a pre-approval from a mortgage company.
 This is important when you are trying to buy a home.
 These often are more of a guarantee of approval.

 Why Does My Credit Score or More Importantly What’s on Your Credit Report Matter?

-I am sure you know by know that your credit score is one of the factors lenders use for personal loans.
+I am sure you know by now that your credit score is one of the factors lenders use for personal loans.
 Do you have a good understanding of your credit score?
 Do you know what it means for you?
-Your credit score is a three digit number that can dictate many things for you.
-It can control if you can buy a car, a house, rent an apartment and sometimes, it can prevent you from getting a job.
+Your credit score is a three-digit number that can dictate many things for you.
+It can control if you can buy a car, a house, rent an apartment, and sometimes, it can prevent you from getting a job.

 A credit score falls between the range of 350 to 850.
 Obviously, 850 is an excellent credit score, but anything above 800 is considered excellent.
 Anything within the range of 670 to 800 is considered good.
 Most people have a credit score between 600 to 750.
 When your credit score falls between 580 to 669, it is considered ok, or fair.
 Anything that is 570 or below is considered poor, or bad.
 The credit score you need for a personal loan is less about the number in the end.
 The lower your score typically the more you will pay in interest and the amount you can borrow should be less.